GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization

-Each iteration has two steps: 1) solve a linear system that results from a second-order approximation to the ADMM subproblem inexactly with a fast randomized solver, the Nystr\"{o}m preconditioner~\cite{frangella2021randomized}; 2) compute an approximate proximal operator.
-We observe speedups of up to 50$\times$ compared to classic ADMM on large-scale dense optimization problems. \method{} maintains classic ADMM convergence guarantees by controlling subproblem errors, as outlined in recent theoretical work~\cite{frangella2023linear}. \method{} is the first general-purpose ADMM solver to exploit both forms of inexactness: subproblem approximation and inexact solves.
+Each iteration has two steps: 1) solve a linear system that results from a second-order approximation to the smooth ADMM subproblem inexactly with a fast randomized solver, preconditioned conjugate gradient with the Nystr\"{o}m preconditioner~\cite{frangella2023randomized}, which offers a particular advantage for large-scale dense linear systems; 2) compute an approximate proximal operator.
+We observe speedups of up to 50$\times$ compared to classic ADMM, with the largest speedups on large-scale dense optimization problems.

+\method{} maintains classic ADMM convergence guarantees by controlling subproblem errors, as outlined in recent theoretical work~\cite{frangella2023linear}.
+Existing ADMM algorithms such as imsPADMM~\cite{chen2017efficient} have theory that supports approximate subproblems with inexact solves, but the available implementations do not exploit this level of generality.
+See the discussion in section~\ref{subsec:related_work} for further details.
+Thus, to the best of our knowledge, \method{} is the first general-purpose ADMM solver that exploits both forms of inexactness: subproblem approximation and inexact solves.